 Tips for making interview small talk

-The first thing to remember about making pleasant interview small talk is to listen more than you speak.
+The first thing to remember about making a pleasant interview small talk is to listen more than you speak.
 Always take the interviewer’s lead.
 He should initiate the small talk and signal the transition to the interview proper.

 - It’s all about building a connection